89luca89/pakkero/README.md

 both preponed **and** postponed to the payload, and the "secret number" of when it starts is kept inside the launcher in an obfuscated form (like shown before)

-This is obviously vulnerable to static analysis, reversing the binary will reveal the secret, all the launcher part is dedicated to the implementation of a series of measures to **block dynamic analysis** and try to force static analysis.
+This is obviously vulnerable, reversing the binary will reveal the secret, all the launcher part is dedicated to the implementation of a series of measures to **block dynamic analysis** and try to force static analysis.